ranger6/ca/tools/README.md

 # Tool Summary

-The following tools (all bash scripts) are part of the "ca" git project (in the `tools/ca/bin` directory):
+The following tools (all bash scripts) are part of the "ca" git project (in the `tools/bin` directory):

+* initca -- initialize a certificate authority directory and openssl.cnf file
 * cert -- list a certificate or particular fields
 * csr -- generate a Certificate Signing Request
 * mkcert -- generate a signed certificate from a CSR